mauris/samsui/readme.md

         createdTime: 1383465074
     }

-You can also use Samsui's fake data generator to fill your objects with real variety:
+You can also use Samsui's fake data generator to fill your objects with real variety and randomity:

     use Samsui\Factory;
     use Samsui\Generator\Generator;